CURRICULUM VITAE

 Agriculture Fisheries and Food (MAFF Reference HX 616).
 174p.

-Farming in Bulgaria; The Way Ahead.
-Report prepared under the EEC/PHARE
+Bulgaria; The Way Ahead.
+Report prepared under the EEC/PHARE project

 Review article and lecture presented as an invited speaker at the workshop